 The Ooni Fyra 12 is a portable, highly-compact, wood-fired pizza oven that’s ideal for Neapolitan style and California style pizza.
-With a 13 inch baking surface, a gravity-fed pellet hopper, and a fully functional chimney, this wood-pellet pizza oven has everything you need to get started making authentic, smoke-infused pizza at home.
+With a 13 inch baking surface, a gravity-fed pellet hopper, and a fully functional chimney, this is one of Ooni’s best pizza ovens with everything you need to get started making authentic, smoke-infused pizza at home.

 Unlike some other Ooni pizza ovens, the Fyra 12 is highly specialized and not multi-fuel capable, meaning it can only cook with one type of fuel (in this case, wood pellets).
 But in many ways, this is actually a feature of the oven rather than a drawback.
 The Ooni Fyra 12 is made for those who want to cook with wood—and it’s specifically designed to do it as easily and efficiently as possible.